ZyanKLee/gameservermanager/README.md

 MIT License (MIT)
 -----------------

-Copyright (c) 2012 Phillip "ZyanKLee" Scholz
+Copyright (c) 2012-2019 Phillip "ZyanKLee" Stockmann

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction,